The FCPS secondary science program is designed to

 The high school science program:

-- Provides instruction in the core courses of Introductory Chemistry and Physics or Algebra Based Physics, Biology, and Chemistry
+- Provides instruction in the core courses of Physics of Earth and Space or Algebra Based Physics, Biology, and Chemistry

 - Encourages students to select electives from a wide range of courses such as Environmental Science, Earth System Science Research and Science Research